Peru Itineraries

 IMMERSIVE SERVICE

-Projects thrive and flourish as each day resonates with a sense of purpose and community.
+Projects thrive and flourish as each day passes with an increased sense of purpose and community.
 Community members join us at worksites and little ceremonies punctuate the construction process at the canales site whenever two canals come together.
 Worksites are a joint effort of the best kind, mixing in laughter, camaraderie and measurable accomplishments.

 Worksites are also your opportunity to build friendship with our local friends, who encourage you through your Spanish language skills.